vatsalaverma/Arduino-Based-Projects/README.md

 # Arduino-Based-Projects
-Contains the code used by my team over different Arduino based projects.
+Contains the code used by my team for different Arduino based projects.